ColoredCow/resources/laravel/QUICKSTART.md

 ## Prerequisite

+### Dependency
+1. XAMPP / WAMPP server.
+2. Composer (dependency manager for php)
+3. Node and npm

+_Please refer to [Installation Guide](../laravel/installation/README.md) if you don't have these dependencies installed._

 ### Database

 > _You are absolutely free to use any UI-based tool, like MySQL Workbench, for creating a new database._

 1. `mysql -uroot -p`

    _This command will prompt you to enter the user password.
-Just hit enter if you've not set a one._
+Just hit enter if you've not set one._

 1. `create database awesome_app_db`